St. Louis Comes Together to Announce the Taylor Geospatial Institute

 In addition to conducting research, the Taylor Geospatial Institute will establish St. Louis as the destination for top-notch talent and the next generation of geospatial scientists and engineers.
 Among the Institute’s offerings are the Taylor Institute Fellows program, a robust visitors program, flexible funding, startup packages, access to cutting-edge technologies and computing infrastructure.

-It will engage faculty, post-doctoral and graduate students, and visiting scientists, providing them with state-of-the-art indoor, mobile, and airborne imaging capabilities; research computing infrastructure; and access regional innovation hubs.
-All of this will take place just a short distance away from the under construction Next NGA West campus and a thriving geospatial startup and business scene.
+It will engage faculty, post-doctoral and graduate students, and visiting scientists, providing them with state-of-the-art indoor, mobile, and airborne imaging capabilities; research computing infrastructure; and access to regional innovation hubs.
+All of this will take place just a short distance away from the under-construction Next NGA West campus and a thriving geospatial startup and business scene.

 “I moved to St. Louis after college to work in geospatial development and earn an advanced degree.
 The Taylor Geospatial Institute will not only enhance that degree by connecting me with the nation’s best researchers, but it will also open up numerous opportunities for me in St Louis after graduation,” said Donivan James, a Saint Louis University graduate student.